-I. Authorized Official Contact Information
+Authorized Official/Highest Ranking Official Contact Information

-Time-Sensitive Communication: Provide contact information for the Authorized Official in the event that an issue arises that needs his or her immediate attention.
-If contact information is the same as what is listed in the previous section, please check the "Same as Above" box.
-Press the "Save" button after any changes are made.
+A. Time-Sensitive Communication: Provide contact information for the Authorized Official/Highest Ranking Official in the event that an issue arises that need his or her immediate attention.
+Press the Save button after any changes are made.

-II.
 Project Summary